AdamSturge/Engine-Blog/pages/mydoc/mydoc_scene.md

     glfwTerminate();
 ```
+Much cleaner that before!
-In addition to adding the Scene class this loop now had a "play/pause" button.
+In addition to adding the Scene class this loop now has a "play/pause" button.
 Press 'p' to toggle the physics simulation between on and off.

 If everything works you should be greeted with the following